rkuma183/wilsonmar.github.io/_posts/2016-03-17-machine-learning.md

    Some of these make use of <strong>OpenCV</strong> (CV = Computer Vision).

+<a name="VoiceRecognition"></a>

 ## Voice Recognition

    * <a target="_blank" href="https://cloud.google.com/speech/">
    Google Cloud Speech API</a>, which powers Google’s own voice search and voice-enabled apps.

+   * <a target="_blank" href="http://www.techrepublic.com/article/microsofts-ai-can-now-understand-speech-better-than-humans/">
+   Microsoft says its Cortana is as accurate as human transcriptionists</a>

 ## Speech to Text